Skip to main content

 • music

-The music in the game is generally described as atmospheric and fitting, enhancing the overall experience without being intrusive.
-While many players appreciate the beautiful and relaxing soundtrack, some note that it can be repetitive and forgettable.
-Overall, the music contributes positively to the game's ambiance, though opinions vary on its memorability and quality.
+The music in the game is generally described as atmospheric and fitting, enhancing the overall experience with its calming and immersive qualities.
+While many players appreciate the beautiful and relaxing soundtrack, some note that it can be repetitive and not particularly memorable.
+Overall, the music complements the game's steampunk aesthetic and contributes positively to the gameplay, despite a few criticisms regarding its repetitiveness.

 • “Steampunk theme is fun, though the tick-tock music is annoying.”